kevydotvinu/onp-reverse-proxy/README.md

 # OpenShift Network Playground Reverse Proxy

-A Golang powered reverse proxy for all the clusters that is deployed in OpenShift Network Playground.
+A Golang powered reverse proxy for all the clusters that are deployed in OpenShift Network Playground.

 ## Installation
 ```